jlevy/leximetry/src/leximetry/docs/prose_metrics.md

   - **Description:** How likely would it be for a reader to find this interesting in a week, a month, a year, or a decade in the future?

-  - **Value 1:** Today's news only interesting today.
+  - **Value 0:** Cannot assess.
+    Content missing or less than 1 sentence long.

+  - **Value 1:** Very recent news, most interesting with a day or two, like news or a Twitter post about current news.

-  - **Value 2:** Interesting for a few days to weeks.
+  - **Value 2:** Interesting for a few days to weeks, like a family Facebook post.

   - **Value 3:** Interesting for months, like a New Yorker article.

   - **Value 4:** Interesting for years, like a typical book.

-  - **Value 5:** Will be equally of interest 50 years from now, like an encyclopedia article or critically acclaimed book.
+  - **Value 5:** Likely will be of of interest in decades, like an encyclopedia article or a critically acclaimed book.

-- **Metric:** Harmlessness
+- **Metric:** Sensitivity

-  - **Description:** Is the content likely to cause offense or risks to safety or security of people?
+  - **Description:** To what degree is the content sensitive, potentially causing offense or posing legal or safety/security risks?

+  - **Value 0:** Cannot assess.
+    Content missing.
+Only use this for content that is missing.

-  - **Value 1:** Information that is directly a risk to people, such as instructions on creating weapons or guides to suicide.
+  - **Value 1:** Least sensitive: Content that is broadly innocuous, very unlikely to cause offense or safety/security concerns.

-  - **Value 2:** Information that may directly lead to tangible and significant negative impacts on people, such as incitement to violence, guides to criminal activity, or deliberately deceptive content, such as about vaccines or elections.
+    Typical of most general fiction or non-fiction.
+    Also use 1 for fragmentary or unclear content.

+  - **Value 2:** Content expressing opinions that are likely to evoke strong emotions in some, but is not inflammatory and poses no clear safety, security, legal risks, or significant risks of offense.

-  - **Value 3:** Highly inflammatory discussions such as debates about wars or conflicts, or statements that touch on subjects like race or gender that may be considered biased or offensive by some readers.
+  - **Value 3:** Content involving highly inflammatory discussions (e.g., on wars, conflicts) or statements on sensitive topics (e.g., race, gender) that could be considered biased or offensive by some readers, but does not directly incite harm.

-  - **Value 4:** Content with opinions that might evoke strong emotions but are not inflammatory.

-  - **Value 5:** Pure facts without dangerous applications, unlikely to provoke conflict.
+    Harsh or obscene language.

+  - **Value 4:** Content that could lead to tangible negative impacts, guides to criminal acts, or deliberately deceptive information (e.g., on vaccines, elections).
+    Also use this for content that would likely be called "hate speech" or explicit sexual content suitable only for adults.

+  - **Value 5:** Most sensitive: Content containing information that poses a direct and immediate risk to people's safety or security, such as instructions for creating weapons, guides to suicide, or direct incitement to violence.